prototype5885/RayCastingGaem/README.md

-should work on most linux distros, was tested on debian 12 and arch

-will compile on windows too if sdl2 libraries are installed, was tested with mingw64

-if your cmake is older than 3.25, lower the requirement in cmakelists, don't know what could go wrong

-install libsdl2-dev through package manager

-then run these commands from the folder:
+run build.py using python to fully automate building using docker

+or to compile locally, get a c++ compiler with sdl2 then compile using cmake

 mkdir build
 cd build
 cmake ..
 make

-after this, copy the textures folder into the build folder
+then copy the textures folder into the build folder

-run the executable